USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 ### Add FastQC on the trimmed reads

 **Concept:**
 You've run FastQC on the *raw* reads and trimmed them with Fastp.
 A natural next step is to run FastQC again on the *trimmed* reads, so you can compare quality before and after trimming.
-Before we show you how, try adding it yourself — you'll run into something instructive.
+Before we show you how, try adding this additional step to the workflow and see what happens!

 #### Your turn (try this first!)
-Starting from `10_implementation_full.nf`, try to also run `FastQC` on Fastp's trimmed output — add a line in the workflow that sends the trimmed reads into `FastQC`, and run it. **Give it a genuine attempt before reading on.**
+Starting from `10_implementation_full.nf`, try to also run `FastQC` on Fastp's trimmed output — add a line in the workflow that sends the trimmed reads into `FastQC`, and run it. **We recommend you give this a try before reading on. 🙂**

 #### What happens
 Nextflow stops with an error like: